Vets-Who-Code/web-curriculum/collection-one/modules/data-structures-and-algorithms/basics-and-introduction/algorithmic-paradigms.md

 #### Lesson Overview

-Algorithm analysis is a cornerstone of computer science that allows us to evaluate the efficiency of algorithms in terms of time and space.
-In this lesson, we'll dive deep into understanding Big O notation and how to evaluate an algorithm's time and space complexity with JavaScript examples.
+In this lesson, we'll explore the concept of algorithm analysis, a fundamental aspect of computer science that helps us gauge the efficiency of algorithms regarding their time and space usage.
+Using JavaScript for practical examples, we'll delve into Big O notation—a key tool in understanding how algorithms scale—and apply this knowledge to assess algorithmic efficiency.

 ---

 #### Objectives

-- Grasp the essence of Big O notation in algorithm analysis.
+- Understand the principles of Big O notation.
-- Recognize different types of time and space complexities.
+- Identify and differentiate between various types of time and space complexities.
-- Apply these understandings to evaluate algorithms' efficiency.
+- Learn to analyze the efficiency of algorithms using JavaScript examples.

 ---